ichigotake/p5-App-CrossGate/README.md

 # DESCRIPTION

-Plack::Builder::AutoDetector is auto detect mount path.
+This module is auto mount path for app.psgi.

 Mount path is a directry path.